How to Remove URLs from Google Search in a Snap!

 If the website’s owners aren’t cooperative, you have a few ways to ask Google to remove it:

-- For removal of personal information (opens in a new tab), you can use this form (opens in a new tab).
+- For (opens in a new tab), you can use this (opens in a new tab).

-- For legal violations, you can ask Google to evaluate a removal request (opens in a new tab) filed under applicable law.
+- For legal violations, you can (opens in a new tab) filed under applicable law.

-- If you have found content violating your copyright, you can submit a DMCA takedown request (opens in a new tab).
+- If you have found content violating your copyright, you can (opens in a new tab).

 How to remove images from Google Search

 While it’s not recommended to use the robots.txt file to remove indexed pages from Google Search, Google does recommend using it to remove indexed images.

 We know this sounds confusing, and thanks for (opens in a new tab) for bringing this up!